pupizoid/torando-linode/README.md

 # tornado-linode
-Linode api client written on python, which is available to use in tornado fraimwork
+Linode api client written on python, which is available to use in tornado framework